-I believe that a large part of Medium’s growth comes from its undivided attention to two things: the experience of reading and writing.
-While it seems obvious, these are most personal blogs’ weaknesses.
-A large portion of the Internet is still a relic of the early 2000’s: sidebars, advertisements, popups, and 13 pixel Arial font on the left side of the screen.
+A large part of Medium’s growth comes from its undivided attention to two things: the experience of reading and the experience of writing.
+While these seem obvious, they are most sites’ weaknesses.

-Three simple guidelines could dramatically improve blogs:
+On the reader’s side, these three simple guidelines could dramatically improve sites:

 - The use of great typography.
 Fonts should be readable and convey the appropriate tone to fit peoples’ writing.